miwhag/ultimate-frontend/README.md

 # Ultimate Frisbee App - Frontend

-This mod 3 fullstack app was created with the purpose of creating the ability to schedule games and keep track of the roster for the Flatiron Flyers Ultimate Frisbee Team.
+This app was created with the purpose of creating the ability to schedule games and keep track of the roster for the Flatiron Flyers Ultimate Frisbee Team.

 ![](ultimate.gif)